MovieLabs/OMC/Docs/Overview/Schema-Structure.md

 ## Identifiers and References

 ### Identifiers
-The example above uses an identifier.
+The example above uses an identifier in two places.
 In the ontology, an Identifier is "a string of characters that uniquely identifies an object within a particular scope."
 An identifier is really just a way of referring to something; undifferentiated strings and URIs/IRIs are common forms for an identifier, and there are many more specialized ones as well.

 For the production system (and any system that consists of multiple cooperating systems) it is essential to know the *scope* of the identifier - the universe within which the identifier is valid and unique.
 For example, "42" is a perfectly good identifier, but without knowing the scope, there is no way of knowing what it represents.
 See [OMC Part 9: Utilities](https://mc.movielabs.com/docs/omc/utilities/concepts) for further details, including some meanings of "42".